binomialhq/poly/doc/SPECIFICATION.md

 reference, including type, modifiers, and any other attributes.
 This enables the reuse of declarations without having to explicitly rewrite all the details.

-The lookup for the first component of a reference list follows the same process as described before.
-This means that the symbol is looked up first in the Active Space, and then successfully traced by the other scopes on the stack.
+The lookup for the first component of a reference follows the same process as described before.
+This means that the symbol is looked up in the Active Space first, and then successfully traced by the other scopes on the stack.
 This also applies if that's the only symbol in the list.
 For symbols that appear on the list after that, the lookup does not backtrace, and instead only looks for the symbol in the scope that is referenced up to that point.
-Therefore, the lookup `Service.Model.Field` looks for `Service` using the previous method and `Model.Field` only within the context of that first scope.
+Therefore, the lookup `Service.Model.Field` looks for `Service` using the previous method and `Model.Field` only within the context of that first scope, if any.

 It's notable that this scheme may create ambiguities.
-The example that follows shows an ambiguous lookup for `PetStore`, which happens because the symbol exists both in the Active and the Global Space scopes.
+The example that follows shows an ambiguous lookup for `PetStore`, which happens because the symbol exists both in the Active Space and the Global Space scopes.
 This means that both declarations can be referenced in the same way, hence the ambiguity.
 In this case, the `Veterinary.PetStore` construct is the right choice for the engine, since it lives closer to the scope where the symbol is being referenced.

 ```
 service PetStore {